anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 classes or search results defined by the extension (see (#object_classes_in_extensions) and (#search_results_in_extensions) below), or object classes or search results from other extensions.

+From a protocol perspective, the difference between prepending the extension ID to the last path segment (e.g. https://base.example/foobar_fizz) and using an extension ID as a path segment (e.g. https://base.example/foobar/fizz) is just the difference of the underscore and backslash characters.
+Extension authors may use either approach but should rely on implementation experience.
+A> issue #34

 ### Usage in Query Parameters {#usage_in_query_parameters}